The Dead (Higson novel): Plot

-The Dead begins a year before the events in The Enemy, where an unnamed user posts a video on YouTube titled "The Scared Kid".
-In it, a boy frantically talks to the camera about how his friends Danny and Eve have been killed by "Mothers and fathers" (Zombies), and shows them standing outside his window.
+One year before the events in The Enemy, an unnamed user posts a video on YouTube titled "The Scared Kid", in which a boy frantically talks to the camera about how his friends Danny and Eve have been killed by "mothers and fathers" (zombies) and shows them standing outside his window.
 He then suffers a nervous breakdown and ends the video.
 The video goes viral, with people not knowing if it is real or not.
-Eventually, the video is taken down from YouTube, followed by the site itself, followed by the internet, and finally electricity entirely.
-This marks the point that people realized that something bad was going on, and the start of the apocalypse.
+Eventually the video is taken down, followed by the site itself, followed by the internet, and finally electricity entirely.
+This marks the point that people realize that something bad is going on, and signals the start of the apocalypse.

-Two weeks into the apocalypse, two 14-year-old boys, named Jack and Ed are trapped with a group of other schoolboys in the Rowhurst boarding school (in Kent, in a remote village a few miles from London) where they are defending themselves from their now zombified teachers.
-After escaping from the adult siege of their school with the help of a rugby player named Bam, Jack and Ed rescue their French teacher's daughter, Frederique, and make their way to a nearby chapel, where a group of people led by a boy named Matt barricaded themselves inside a few days prior.
-Alarmed by the lack of a reply from inside the church, they break in and find that the boys hiding inside have either fallen unconscious or died from carbon monoxide poisoning.
-The group of boys manage to revive the survivors, and Matt appears to have suffered brain damage from the poisoning.
-He believes himself to be the messenger of a being called the Lamb, who he explains will come down to earth and cleanse it of "Non believers" (the zombies).
-He is convinced he must go to St Paul's Cathedral in London to fulfil the needs of his "god".
-The group splits, with Matt and some people he has brought into his religion (now calling themselves his "acolytes", attempting to go to London with Jack (who wants to find his family home), and the rest (including Ed, Bam and one of Ed's best friends, Malik) deciding to go deeper into the countryside (thinking it will be safer).
+Two weeks into the apocalypse, two 14-year-old boys, named Jack and Ed, are trapped with a group of other schoolboys in a boarding school in Kent, where they are defending themselves from their now-zombified teachers.
+After escaping with the help of a rugby player named Bam, Jack and Ed rescue their French teacher's daughter, Frederique, and make their way to a nearby chapel, where a group led by a boy named Matt barricaded themselves inside a few days prior.
+Alarmed by the lack of a reply from inside the chapel, they break in and find that those hiding inside have either fallen unconscious or died from carbon monoxide poisoning.

+The group manages to revive the survivors, and Matt appears to have suffered brain damage from the poisoning.
+He believes himself to be the messenger of a being called the Lamb, who he explains will come down to earth and cleanse it of "nonbelievers" (the zombies).
+He is convinced he must go to St Paul's Cathedral to fulfil the needs of his "god".
+The group splits, with Matt and some survivors he has brought into his religion attempting to go to London with Jack (who wants to find his family home), and the rest (including Ed, Bam and one of Ed's best friends, Malik) deciding to go deeper into the countryside (thinking it will be safer).